 MIT prohibits the use, sale, manufacturing, distribution, possession, or facilitation of the use of illegal drugs and other illegal substances, as well as substances that are generally recognized as dangerous and detrimental to the individual and community, even though they may not be illegal (including, but not limited to, whippits, 2-C’s, NBOME, research drugs, Spice, K-2, non-prescribed performance enhancing drugs) (referred to in this policy as “prohibited substances”).

-Additionally, MIT prohibits persons from permitting the use of prohibited substances, as defined in this policy, in one’s campus residence, including in Fraternities, Sororities, and Independent Living Groups (FSILGs).
+Additionally, MIT prohibits persons from permitting the use of prohibited substances, as noted in this policy, in one’s residence.
 MIT also prohibits the unlawful distribution, possession, social sharing, non-prescribed use, or abuse of prescription drugs.
 Altering, tampering, or forging a prescription is also prohibited.

 This policy does not restrict lawful possession and use of marijuana while off-campus by members of the MIT community age 21 or older, unless it takes place in a MIT approved living group or as part of any MIT-sponsored activities.
 MIT prohibits the unlawful manufacturing, selling, and distribution of marijuana regardless of location or age.